Bodies of 38 Indians killed in Iraq arrive back in India

-NEW DELHI (AP) — A special plane flight carrying the bodies of 38 Indian construction workers killed by the Islamic State group in Iraq has arrived in the northern Indian city of Amritsar.
+NEW DELHI (AP) — A special plane carrying the bodies of 38 Indian construction workers killed by the Islamic State group in Iraq arrived in the northern Indian city of Amritsar on Monday.

 The Islamic State group abducted and killed the workers shortly after seizing the northern Iraqi city of Mosul in the summer of 2014.
 Iraqi authorities discovered the remains in a mass grave last year after retaking Mosul, and identified the bodies last month.